DriesDhooghe/gloop/README.md

 ```sh
 gleam add gloop
 ```
-Check the test folder for an example on how to use the while loop instead of using recursion
+Check the test folder for an example on how to use the while loop.

 Further documentation can be found at <https://hexdocs.pm/gloop>.